dorothychai/Face-Adversarial-Attack-and-Defense/docs/IBM-ART/README.md

 - <a href = "./code/adversarial_training_cifar10.py">adversarial_training_cifar10.py</a>

+  > trains a convolutional neural network on the CIFAR-10 dataset, then generates adversarial images using the DeepFool attack and retrains the network on the training set augmented with the adversarial images.

   | Framework | Time spent    | Accuracy on adversarial test examples (Before Adversarial training) | Accuracy on adversarial test examples (After Adversarial training) |
   | --------- | ------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |
   | keras     | 683.046962082 | 24.60%                                                       | 52.40%                                                       |